-On December 23, 2003, the Company transferred to 3-Dimensional Pharmaceuticals, Inc. (3DP), a wholly owned subsidiary of Johnson & Johnson, certain rights related to complement system inhibitors discovered during our collaborative research agreement with 3DP, which was terminated by BioCryst on October 18, 2003.
+On December 23, 2003, the Company transferred to 3-Dimensional Pharmaceuticals, Inc. ("3DP"), a wholly owned subsidiary of Johnson & Johnson, certain rights related to complement system inhibitors discovered during our collaborative research agreement with 3DP, which was terminated by BioCryst on October 18, 2003.
 BioCryst received an initial payment from 3DP, and will receive royalties on any future sales of complement inhibitors covered under the assignment.

-In April 1999, the Company entered into an agreement with Sunol Molecular Corporation.
+In April 1999, the Company entered into an agreement with Sunol Molecular Corporation ("Sunol").
 This agreement requires Sunol to conduct research and supply the Company with protein targets for drug design to expedite the discovery of new drug candidates designed to inhibit tissue factor/factor VIIa for the Company's cardiovascular program.

-In June 2000, the Company licensed a series of potent inhibitors of purine nucleoside phosphorylase, or PNP, from Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd, New Zealand.
-The lead drug candidate from this collaboration is BCX-1777.
-The Company has the rights to develop and ultimately distribute this, or any other, drug candidate that might arise from research on these inhibitors.
+In June 2000, the Company licensed a series of potent inhibitors of purine nucleoside phosphorylase ("PNP"), from Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd, New Zealand.
+The lead drug candidate from this collaboration is forodesine hydrochloride.
+In 2002, the Company exercised the right to a second compound, BCX-4208 in this series of inhibitors The Company has the rights to develop and ultimately distribute these, or any other, drug candidates that might arise from research on these inhibitors.
 The Company has agreed to pay certain milestone payments for future development of these inhibitors, pay certain royalties on sales of any resulting product, and to share in future payments received from other third-party collaborators, if any.

-In June 2000, the Company licensed intellectual property from Emory University related to the hepatitis C polymerase target associated with hepatitis C viral infections.
+In June 2000, the Company licensed intellectual property from Emory University ("Emory") related to the hepatitis C polymerase target associated with hepatitis C viral infections.
 Under the terms of the agreement, the research investigators from Emory provide the Company with materials and technical insight into the target.
 The Company has agreed to pay Emory royalties on sales of any resulting product and to share in future payments received from other third party collaborators, if any.